seanmperkins/mint/README.md

 ### Downloading Data
 Navigate to the `data` directory and run the `download_data` script.
 This will automatically download three datasets: Area2_Bump, MC_Maze, and MC_RTT.

 Area2_Bump contains neural recordings from area2 of somatosensory cortex while a monkey uses a manipulandum to make center-out reaches or is perturbed outward by the manipulandum.
 MC_Maze contains neural recordings from M1 and PMd while a monkey makes delayed center-out curved and straight reaches.
 MC_RTT contains neural recordings from M1 while a monkey makes self-paced reaches in an 8x8 grid.
-More information on these datasets can be found in the paper or in [the repository for alternative decoders](https://github.com/seanmperkins/bci-decoders) that MINT is compared to in the paper.
+More information on these datasets can be found in the [preprint](https://www.biorxiv.org/content/10.1101/2023.04.05.535396v1) or in [the repository for alternative decoders](https://github.com/seanmperkins/bci-decoders) that MINT is compared to in the paper.

 ### Running MINT
 To get started, first refer to the 'Requirements' section below to ensure the necessary MATLAB toolboxes are installed.
 Then, simply execute the `run_decoder` script in the directory `run`.
 By default, this will run MINT on the Area2_Bump dataset, but you can modify which dataset you'd like to run in the script.
 To re-run with different hyperparameters, simply edit the config files in `run/+config` and re-execute `run_decoder`.